 The second reason is that at this critical time, open source projects are not choosing to be part of the solution.
 They are choosing to be part of the problem.
 They are not showing up to the political processes which shape the open web.
 They are not allocating the resources, time, funding, or attention that these issues need, even when these issues are a direct threat to their own existence.
 And they are doing their best to make life hell for people who do care about them.

 Speaking for myself, I recently experienced an astonishing misuse of my time by an open source project which did its best to drag me into its internal backstabbing soap opera.
 Perhaps that would have made sense if I had ever met anyone involved, or had a clue about what was going on.
 I didn’t.
 (I still don’t, and I don’t give a toss.)
 It beggared belief that a time when there was important work I had to do, complete strangers were demanding that I picked a side in their project drama.
 What was worse, when they weren’t assuming that I was a character in their soap opera, they were asking me questions about – wait for it – Matt bloody Mullenweg.
+Of all the topics and issues you could pick my brain for, that’s what people want to talk about?
 Petty gossip, apparently, is all an eleven-year contributor to the WordPress project is good for.

-For me, the experience made me realise that my participation in the WordPress project is becoming a liability, both personally and professionally.
+For me, the experience made me realise that outside our project bubble, being associated with the WordPress project is becoming a liability, both personally and professionally.
 And the fact that my longstanding commitment to supporting open source projects was so spitefully misused was a warning sign to put some distance between me and the movement.
 It is a warning I intend to heed.

 “We live in times where dreams can be fulfilled and nightmares can come true very quickly.”